-- Once the chicken is done marinating, discard the remaining marinade and season it on all sides, and in the cavity, and place the opening of the chicken on a the can of opened, and half poured out, Sapporo beer.
+- Once the chicken is done marinating, discard the remaining marinade and season it on all sides, and in the cavity, and place the opening of the chicken on the can of opened, and half poured out Sapporo beer.

-- Next, set the drunken chicken onto a cast iron skillet and place on the grill on 300° to 350° and cook for 70 to 90 minutes or until golden brown and cooked through out.
+- Next, set the drunken chicken onto a cast iron skillet and place it on the grill on 300° to 350° and cook for 70 to 90 minutes or until golden brown and cooked throughout.